crisperdue/prooftoys-site/content/basic-solutions.md

 (3 arrangeTerm (s 2) (path "/right/right"))
 (4 display (s 3))
 )'></div>

-This problem comes from the book "My Best Mathematical and Logic Puzzles" (page 10) by the legendary Martin Gardner, author of numerous books of entertaining and puzzling mathematics and, for 25 years, the Mathematical Games column in Scientific American magazine.

 **The steps.** A proof consists of a sequence of steps connected by inference rules, each producing a new step, often with other steps as